lopezator/nexmo-go/README.md

 # nexmo-go

-WIP Nexmo REST API client for Go.
+Nexmo REST API client for Go.

 Hugely inspired by: https://github.com/kevinburke/twilio-go

-As it's a WIP it only supports message sending by now.
+As it's a WIP it only supports SMS and TTS Call sending by now.

-# Usage
+# Send a SMS

 ```
 const apiKey = "my-api-key"